JakeSteam/blog-programming/_posts/2017-04-14-android-importing-levels-from-qr-codes-camera-file.md

     - ZXing
 ---

 In a [previous post](/exporting-levels-into-qr-codes-using-zxing/), it was discussed how to export levels from an Android game (in this case [Connect Quest](https://play.google.com/store/apps/details?id=uk.co.jakelee.cityflow)) so that other players could play them.
-Now that they’re exported, we need to be able to import them again!
+Now that they're exported, we need to be able to import them again!
 This post will explain how to import QR codes either directly from the camera, or embedded within an image on the file system.

 ## The Solution

 #### Camera

 To avoid including a barcode reader, camera display, orientation tracking, and requiring the camera permission, we offload this responsibility to an existing app that is present on many phones, [Barcode Scanner by ZXing](https://play.google.com/store/apps/details?id=com.google.zxing.client.android&hl=en_GB).
-Whilst there is a risk of the user not having this app installed, in my specific use case it wasn’t worth spending weeks reinventing the wheel for a little used feature.
+Whilst there is a risk of the user not having this app installed, in my specific use case it wasn't worth spending weeks reinventing the wheel for a little used feature.
 It is possible to embed ZXing and do the barcode scanning without a third party application.

-When launching the barcode scanner, we also inform it (via the `SCAN_MODE` intent data) that we’re looking for QR Codes, to avoid it looking for other unrelated formats.
-If the user doesn’t have the application installed, we can’t scan, so we redirect the user to the store page for the ZXing app, and inform them what is happening.
+When launching the barcode scanner, we also inform it (via the `SCAN_MODE` intent data) that we're looking for QR Codes, to avoid it looking for other unrelated formats.
+If the user doesn't have the application installed, we can't scan, so we redirect the user to the store page for the ZXing app, and inform them what is happening.

 The following is set as the `onClick` action for an import button, the result will be received by `onActivityResult`, described later in this post.